cole98ster/Learning_C/Flower Shop Calculator/README.md

 ### Order Cost:
 Computes the total cost of an order using a tiered pricing structure based on the quantity of flowers.

-## Features
-Shows how to use a switch case.
-Proper initializing variables and algebra.